International Pole Sports Federation

-The International Pole Sports Federation (IPSF) is a not-for-profit global organization that has been recognized as an Observer Member by the Global Association of International Sports Federations (GAISF) as the international governing body for pole sports.
+The International Pole and Aerial Sports Federation (IPSF) is a not-for-profit global organization that has been recognized as an Observer Member by the Global Association of International Sports Federations (GAISF) as the international governing body for pole sports.
 It is also a member of The Association for International Sport for All (TAFISA).
-The IPSF is the umbrella organization for national pole federations and hosts the annual World Pole Championships.
+The IPSF is the umbrella organization for national pole federations and hosts the annual World Pole and Aerial Championships.

 Background and history

 Pole sports involves the use of metal poles where athletes engage in acrobatic and artistic movements and tricks choreographed to music.
 In the 1990s and 2000s, pole dance developed into a fitness activity.
 In 2009, Katie Coates and Tim Trautman formed the IPSF to promote pole as a sport.
 They felt that as pole dance was developing as a sport, it was spread out in local competitions with irregular standards, and they wanted to bring structure and fair play to further its development and professionalization.
 The IPSF is governed by an executive committee.

 The IPSF has created rules and regulations to govern pole sports, such as a code of points, policies regarding health and safety, and certification for sports officials.
 National federations work with the IPSF on implementing these standards in national pole sports competitions.
 National pole sports federations associated with the IPSF now exist in multiple continents, from Africa to Asia, and other federations are in the process of creating a structured plan to become endorsed by the IPSF.
-The United States, for example, has a national federation under the IPSF called the American Pole League.
 National federations send their top competitors to the World Pole Championships hosted by the IPSF.
 The IPSF is one of the signatories of the World Anti-Doping Code through the World Anti-Doping Agency (a code which arose through the impetus of the International Olympic Committee (IOC)).
 In 2012, the IPSF began the annual World Pole Championships where men, women, and youth athletes compete.
 In 2017, 229 athletes from 36 countries participated.
 Viewers could view the competition live online via livestream.
 The IPSF has partnered with SolidSport to produce and promote viewership of the championships.